Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 ## Course Description

 This class covers the foundations of Swift programming language.
 Students learn key concepts including variables, constants, keywords, conditionals, loops, data types, object oriented principles, and how to debug Swift in Xcode.
-Learning about these core concepts in mobile development will happen as students build games in Swift and complete exercises online.
+Learning about these core concepts in mobile development will happen as students build games and simple apps in Swift and complete exercises online.

-## Course Specifics

-Weeks to Completion:  7 <br>
-Total Seat Hours:  37.5 hours <br>
-Total Out-of-Class Hours: 75 hours <br>
-Total Hours: 112.5 hours <br>
-Units:  3 units <br>
-Delivery Method:  Residential <br>
-Class Sessions:  14 classes, 7 labs

 ## Prerequisites: